TAIWANfest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day long weekend in September.

 When is TAIWANfest?

-TAIWANfest takes place on the Labour Day Weekend in September.
-In 2025 the festival happens on the Saturday, Sunday and Monday of August 30th to September 1st.
+TAIWANfest takes place on the Labour Day weekend in September.
+In 2025 the festival happened on the Saturday, Sunday and Monday of August 30th to September 1st.
+In 2026 the festival runs the weekend of September 5th to 7th.

-This year things on all three days include activities along Granville Street.
-They run between noon and 6:00 pm.
-On the Saturday and Sunday, there are also activities in the North Plaza outside the Vancouver Art Gallery from noon until 10:00 pm.
-On the holiday Monday, the activities and performances in the plaza run from noon until 6:00 pm.
+This past year things on all three days included activities along Granville Street.
+They ran between noon and 6:00 pm.
+On the Saturday and Sunday, there were also activities in the North Plaza outside the Vancouver Art Gallery from noon until 10:00 pm.
+On the holiday Monday, the activities and performances in the plaza ran from noon until 6:00 pm.

 Where is TAIWANfest?